Ahil-Mohammad/YOLO/README.md

 Step 1: Install Python (The Foundation)
 Open your browser and go to "https://python.org/downloads".

-Click the large yellow button that says "Windows".
+Click the small yellow text button that says "Windows".

 Locate the downloaded .exe file in your Downloads folder and double-click it.